Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 Besides, my blog is [open-sourced][My Blog]! :red_heart: So, if you stumble across a roadblock, check out how I maintain this blog.
 Or, feel free to open an [Issue][Issue Thread]/[Discussion][Discussion Thread] thread.

-That said, I look forward to how you use Hugo to share you amazing content to the rest of the world!
+That said, I look forward to how you use Hugo to share your amazing content to the rest of the world!

 <!-- Reference Links -->
 <!-- * Documentations -->